 Cut-off scores for the Northern Territory Medical Program vary each year.

 The interview is semi-structured with a common set of scenarios and questions for all applicants.
 It is designed to assess qualities considered important both for success in medical school and in subsequent medical practice.
 These include:

 Interviews are conducted between July and September each year and last about 50 minutes.
-There will be a $50 non-refundable interview fee for applicants that are invited to interview in 2016.
-This is payable at the time you accept your interview.
+A small non-refundable interview administration fee applies, which is payable at the time you accept your interview offer.